payalpt/payalpt/README.md

 ## Hi, I'm Payal Patel!

 ## About Me
 I recently completed my Master of Science in Applied Artificial Intelligence at the University of San Diego, with a background in Cognitive Science.
-I focus on buidling end-to-end machine learning systems grounded in strong statistical reasoning, practical evaluation, and real-world applicability.
+I focus on building end-to-end machine learning systems grounded in strong statistical reasoning, practical evaluation, and real-world applicability.

 My work centers around: